Delhi: 2 dead, 3 injured after four-storey building collapses in Seelampur, several feared trapped

 "Two dead bodies were recovered from the site.
 The locals have said that close to five people were trapped in the area, out of which three were recovered and sent to the hospital for treatment.
 We also conducted a canine search to find out if there are any more people trapped in the debris but could not find anything," Balwan told ANI here.

-According to Delhi Police, two people died and three others have been injured in collapse of an under construction building in Seelampur area of North-East Delhi.
+According to Delhi Police, two people died and three others have been injured in the collapse of an under-construction building in Seelampur area of North-East Delhi.

 The two deceased have been identified as Moni (21) and Mohammed Yaseen (65) while Arman, Sahajan Begum, and Samshudin were injured in the building collapse in K Block of JJ Colony on Monday night.